Primary

 Enriched Curriculum

-Lessons are enhanced with multi-media and Montessori materials, with relevant and interesting field trips and with a diversity of hands-on activities and dynamic extension activities.
+Lessons are enhanced with multimedia resources, Montessori materials, relevant field trips, and a rich variety of hands-on and extension activities designed to reinforce learning and engagement.

 Mathematics